 According to the legislation, electricity suppliers offering electricity to end users in Finland who wish to publish prices in the Energy Authority's price comparison tool, shall provide the Energy Authority information on prices which are applied when supplier is offering electricity in general to the consumers and other end users, whose annual consumption is below 100,000 kWh.
-In addition, the legislation requires that electricity retailer with SOLR (supplier of last resort) status shall provide information to the Energy Authority on prices, which are applied when supplier is offering electricity in general to the consumers and other end users, and other end users, which are applied when supplier is shall provide information to the Energy Authority on prices, which are applied when supplier is offering electricity in general to the consumers and other end users, whose annual consumption is below 100,000 kWh.
+In addition, the legislation requires that electricity retailer with SOLR (supplier of last resort) status shall provide information to the Energy Authority on prices, which are applied when supplier is offering electricity in general to the consumers and other end users, whose annual consumption is below 100,000 kWh.